kirkhess/bibframe-use-case-tests/cases/test21.md

 ## description

-BL Holding example from Appendix D of Holdings Paper modeled as Holding Annotations.
+BL Holding example from Appendix E of Holdings Paper modeled as Holding Annotations.
 Item as holding.

 ## id